Searching, Sorting, and Cake Cutting in Rounds: Introduction

-\paragraph{Ordered Search.} The ordered search problem has the additional constraint that the array $\vec{x}$ is sorted.
-For ordered search the number of rounds need not be larger than $\lceil \log_2{n} \rceil$, since binary search is an optimal fully adaptive algorithm with success probability $1$.
-We have the following bounds, which are asymptotically tight.
+The ordered search problem is formally defined next.
+The difference from unordered search is that the array is sorted and the oracle gives feedback about the direction in which to continue the search in case of a ``No'' answer.

-\begin{theorem}[Ordered search, randomized algorithms] Consider the ordered search problem of finding an element $z$ in an unsorted array $\vec{x}$ of $n$ elements.
-Then any algorithm that succeeds with probability $p \in [0,1]$ and runs in $k \leq \lceil \log_2{n} \rceil$ rounds asks in the worst case $\Omega(k \cdot p \cdot n^{1/k})$ comparison queries in expectation.
-Moreover, there is a randomized algorithm for this problem that asks $O(k \cdot p \cdot n^{1/k})$ queries in expectation. \end{theorem}
+\begin{definition}[Ordered search] The input is a bit vector $\vec{x} = (x_1, \ldots, x_n) \in \{0,1\}^n$ with the promise that exactly one bit is set to $1$.
+The vector can be accessed via oracle queries of the form: ``Is the $i$-th bit equal to $1$?''.
+The answer to a query is: ``Yes', ``No, go left'', or ``No, go right''.

-\begin{theorem}[Ordered search, deterministic algorithms searching for random element] Consider the ordered search problem of finding a random uniform element $z$ in a sorted array $\vec{x}$ of $n$ elements.
-Then any deterministic algorithm that succeeds with probability $p \in [0,1]$ and runs in $k \leq \lceil \log_2{n} \rceil$ rounds asks at least $\Omega(k \cdot p^{1/k} \cdot n^{1/k})$ queries in expectation.
-Moreover, there is a deterministic algorithm for this problem that asks $O(k \cdot p^{1/k} \cdot n^{1/k})$ queries in expectation. \end{theorem}
+The task is to find the location of the hidden bit using at most $k \in \mathbb{N}$ rounds of interaction with the oracle.
+An index must be queried before getting returned as the solution. \end{definition}

-The upper bounds for the expected number of queries for randomized and deterministic algorithms for ordered search can be seen in Figure 2.
+Let $\mbox{ordered}_{n,k}$ denote the ordered search problem on an input vector of length $n$ in $k$ rounds.
+For ordered search the number of rounds need not be larger than $\lceil \log_2{n} \rceil$, since binary search is an optimal fully adaptive algorithm for success probability $1$.
+We have the following bounds.